 Those who think it is ludicrous to claim that 139 The Great Road is the only sensible location for the station might say it was actually the Town that broke trust with Bedford’s residents.
 When, after months of officials’ strident promotion, the purchase was only approved by a three- or four-vote margin at Town Meeting — and given how much funding was being authorized — an impartial Moderator might have called for a recount himself.
 But it was on to the next article before the math could be done and one could be called for.

 Putting “your money where your mouth is” has always been a sound way to judge a person’s credibility.
 It was courageous and selfless of Bill, Carol, and others to ignore the intense hostility the Town had ginned up against them and to try to stop the runaway train.
-Once the legal challenge they led was blocked (for reasons that will be clarified in the next post), making Utah State University a higher offer was the only practical way to avoid a terrible wrong.
+Once the legal challenge they led was blocked, making Utah State University a higher offer was the only practical way to avoid a terrible wrong.
 Given Bill’s and Carol’s long dedication to protecting the Historic District, it was in keeping with their love of Bedford that they exposed themselves to the possibility of absorbing a big loss (on top of the legal bills they had already incurred) if the property was not worth their bid on the open market.

 All of the noisy gnashing of teeth over how they cost the town $145,000 does not take into account that there was no way to foresee that officials would misappropriate earmarked Federal funds to match the offer.
 And it is certainly premature to assume that all the money that is being poured into the site isn’t going down the drain.
 It may well become apparent that their offer could have saved the town a great deal of wasted time and money — and delivered a new station much sooner by turning attention to a more practical, realistic option.